Mountain Pygmy Possum Facts

 Mountain Pygmy Possum Physical Description

-Firstly, the Mountain Pygmy Possum is a very small species of marsupial.
-It has an average weight of only around 1.6 oz (45 g).
-Further, the total length of head and body is about 4.3 in (10.9 cm).
+Despite its many amazing attributes, the Mountain Pygmy Possum constitutes a very small species of marsupial.
+First of all, the remarkable creature has an average weight of only around 1.6 oz (45 g).
+Additionally, the total length of the head and body only measures about 4.3 in (10.9 cm).

-In addition, the tail grows quite long, being even longer than the head and body together.
-Scientists remain uncertain as to the evolutionary reason for this trait.
+In addition, the tail of this intriguing animal grows surprisingly long, especially compared to other measurements.
+In point of fact, this appendage grows longer than the combined length of the head and body.
+Scientists currently remain uncertain as to the evolutionary reason for this trait.

-This interesting creature also displays a small degree of sexual dimorphism.
-The males typically grow to about 10% larger than the females.
+Furthermore, this highly interesting creature also displays a small degree of sexual dimorphism.
+In this, the Mountain Pygmy Possum follows a pattern typical to its many related species.
+In its case, however, this involves the males typically growing to about 10% larger than the females in overall size.

-The eyes also remain comparatively large, and the fur is generally gray to brown in color.
-Individuals often also possess a dark stripe on the back and a pale one on the side.
+Finally, its general appearance also distinguishes it from other species.
+For one thing, that’s because the eyes also remain comparatively large.
+In addition, the fur generally presents as gray to brown in color.
+Individuals often also possess a dark stripe on the back, and a pale one on each side of the body.

 - Kingdom: Animalia